winitzki/scall/tutorial/programming_dhall.md

         let f = const a b c   in   assert : f x ≡ f y
 ```
 The Dhall interpreter will substitute the definition of `const` into that code and perform some evaluation, even though that code is under several layers of λ and arguments `a`, `b`, `c`, `x`, `y` have not yet been given.
-In this way, Dhall will be able to verify that the `assert` expression is valid.
+In this way, Dhall will be able to verify symbolically that the `assert` expression is valid.

 To see how this works in detail, begin by evaluating `f x` within the body of the function `const_law`.
 First, Dhall will rewrite `f x` to `const a b c x`.